 With sights trained on transforming the justice system in Canada, Dalhousie University has officially launched the Restorative Research, Innovation & Education Lab (RRIELab).
-The lab is the first of its kind, aiming to help establish effective, proactive restorative justice initiatives in Canada and around the world.
-The approach focuses on individuals and communities to bring meaningful and lasting changes to justice.
+The Restorative Justice Lab is the first of its kind, aiming to help establish effective, proactive restorative justice initiatives in Canada and around the world because the approaches focus on individuals and communities to bring meaningful and lasting changes to justice.

 The need for restorative justice is not a new phenomenon.
 The support and opportunity to address it, however, has more support than ever before.
 Systemic and historical injustices have marked the existing systems, leading to heavy criticism and failing to deliver their full potential benefit to individuals and their communities.
-Restorative justice, on the other hand, has proven favourable, with higher rates of victim satisfaction and lower risks of reoffending.
+But on the other hand restorative justice has proven favourable, with higher rates of victim satisfaction and lower risks of reoffending.

 Some form of restorative justice is already in use in 80+ countries around the globe.
 These alternative sentencing options hold the offender responsible, encouraging rehabilitation while minimizing the risks to communities and individuals alike.